*** NEW October 8th: The Council has scheduled nine hearings on redistricting. Find the details below under Redistricting Hearings. ***

 - Contact your councilmember.
 Every member will have a vote on the new lines, and will be actively participating in the redistricting process.
 You can find your councilmember's contact information here.

-The public mapping website will be available to the public on September 17.
-When the site is launched, residents can go to DCredistricting.esriemcs.com to use the mapping software.
+The public mapping website was released on September 17.
+Residents can go to DCredistricting.esriemcs.com to use the mapping software.

 What factors are taken into consideration when drawing the new ward and ANC boundaries?